Intrauterine insemination (IUI) is usually the first fertility option available for couples who are trying to get pregnant.

 Timing intercourse with ovulation:

-Knowing when you're ovulating and timing intercourse around that window can make a big difference.
+Understanding your ovulation cycle and timing intercourse accordingly may be a helpful approach during this time.
 Ovulation tracking tools like predictor kits or temperature charting can be helpful.

 For more information about IUI and to receive advice tailored to your unique situation, consider speaking with a fertility specialist.
 You may contact Thomson Medical to arrange a consultation for personalised guidance on treatment options and the next steps in your implantation procedure.